eocdb/ocdb-docs/docs/source/ocdb-search.md

 investigators: *Colleen* OR investigators: *Helge*
 ```

 These operators allow to combine conditions.
 As expected, the "AND" implements a logical AND, the "OR" represents the logical OR operation.
+Please note that the operators AND and OR must be written in **upper** case.

 __Operators Lower/Greater Than__: